Has the company raised more than £10 million in risk finance the year up to the EIS share issue?

 A qualifying trade for EIS purposes is not defined in the legislation, rather there is a list of non-qualifying trades:-

-- Dealing in goods other than in the course of an ordinary trade of wholesale or retail distribution;
+Dealing in goods otherwise than in the course of an ordinary trade of wholesale or retail distribution;